 What, in your opinion, will be the impact of technology on commercial litigation in the next five years?

-As explained in 3, above, the COVID-19 crisis has speeded up the already ongoing transition to digital litigation services.
+As explained in 23, above, the COVID-19 crisis has speeded up the already ongoing transition to digital litigation services.
 Therefore, the courts and authorities did not have to start from scratch, and the move to digital hearings has worked well, so far.
-We have seen problems arise in the transport sector.

 Privacy & Cookies Policy